Ian Pino: Club career

 Born in Prats de Lluçanès, Barcelona, Catalonia, Pino represented Damm, Espanyol and Almería before moving abroad with Fulham on 5 September 2015.
 After only playing for the club's under-23 squad, he returned to his home country the following July after agreeing to a contract with Segunda División B side Jumilla.

 Pino made his senior debut on 11 September 2016, coming on as a substitute in a 2–0 home win against Real Murcia.
 On 11 January of the following year, he moved to Málaga and was assigned to the reserves in Tercera División.

 Pino scored his first senior goal on 22 January 2017, netting his team's fourth in a 4–3 defeat of Motril.
 He made his first team debut on 28 November, starting in a 1–1 home draw against Numancia for the season's Copa del Rey.

-On 18 February 2022, Pino Soler signed with USL Championship side Louisville City.
-On 9 March 2023, Soler and Lousville mututally agreed to terminate his contract to allow him to return to Europe.
+On 18 February 2022, Soler signed with USL Championship side Louisville City.
+On 9 March 2023, Soler and Louisville mutually agreed to terminate his contract to allow him to return to Europe.

+In March 2023 he signed with Lithuanian Riteriai Club.
+On 15 March 2023 he made his A Lyga debut against Dainava.
+On 22 October 2023, he scored against Banga.
+On 16 November 2023 it was announced he would leave the club.